Young768/iSpark/README.md

 #1.
 Introduction
 -------
-we present a flexible utilization aware executor management approach for iterative workloads on Apache Spark (i.e. iSpark).
+We present an elastic utilization aware executor provisioning approach for iterative workloads on Apache Spark (i.e., iSpark).

 #2.
 Prerequisites
 -------